raoki71/xv6-project/README.md

     chatroom.c

 # Project 1B Documentation:
-This documentation contains three main notes: Kernel Side, User Side, and Implementation note.
-Kernel Side and User Side notes briefly explains, in my word, what fields and variables (both local and global) are needed to include in files apart from the main implementation file (i.e. sysproc.c) so that the whole program runs properly.
-Therefore, these two notes contain describpitons similar to the ones stated in the project specification.
-If you need not to read them, please do skip to the Implemenation part which contains the major idea of the four newly added system call handlers.
+This documentation contains three main notes: `Kernel Side`, `User Side`, and `Implementation` note. `Kernel Side` and `User Side` notes briefly explains what fields and variables (both local and global) are needed to include in files apart from the main `implementation` file (i.e. sysproc.c) so that the whole program runs properly.
+If you need not to read them, please skip to the Implemenation part which contains the major idea of the four newly added system call handlers.

 ### Kernel Side

 #### kernel/syscall.h file
 Addition of unique identifier for four new system calls.
-These ids will help maintain the mapping `*syscalls[]` contiguous and clean
+Each unique number will be an ID for each system call mapping to an entry in an array called `*syscalls[]` which stores all executable system calls implemented in xv6-kernel.

 Line 29-32: